If we’re all in agreement about empathy in B2B marketing, then how come buyers aren’t falling over themselves to act on our messages?

-As a marketer, I believe sincerely that our clients and customers have painful challenges that our products and solutions can help solve.
+As a B2B communicator, I believe sincerely that our clients and customers have painful challenges that our products and solutions can help solve.

-And also as a marketer, I possess a healthy dose of analytic, left-brain dominance.
+And as a product marketer, I possess a healthy dose of analytic, left-brain dominance.
 This means I’m probably in very good company in this technology marketing universe.

-After all, more than anyone else in an enterprise, we need to balance the cold hard facts of the engineering, product management, and finance departments—and the frank realities of market factors—with the wants, needs, pains and habits of our individual buyer personas.
-Or else our go-to-market efforts and our sales conversations will fail.
+After all, more than anyone else in an enterprise, product marketers need to balance the cold hard facts of the engineering, product management, and finance departments—and the frank realities of market factors—with the wants, needs, pains and habits of our individual buyer personas.
+Or else our go-to-market efforts, our content, and our sales conversations will fail.

 If you start out on your customer journey as someone with an empty empathy tank, and want to pick up more and more of it as you travel further along, here are some basic refueling techniques to put you in a B2B empathy frame of mind.